RashaAlamoud/Data--Cleanup--PAND/README.md

 Pawdacity is a leading pet store chain in Wyoming with 13 stores throughout the state.
 This year, Pawdacity would like to expand and open a 14th store.
 Your manager has asked you to perform an analysis to recommend the city for Pawdacity’s newest store, based on predicted yearly sales.

 # Project File
-You can see the project here
+You can see the project here<a herf"https://github.com/RashaAlamoud/Data-Cleanup-PAND/blob/master/Project_Data_Cleanup.pdf"></a>